sourcegraph/handbook/content/departments/engineering/teams/delivery/index.md

 Delivery's mission is to empower any customer to self-manage Sourcegraph in a way that is compatible with their environment, supports their level of technical expertise, and allows them to easily access the value that our product provides.

-Informed by internal and external stakeholders, Sourcegrpah distributions will evolve to meet the needs of our customers.
+Informed by internal and external stakeholders, Sourcegraph distributions will evolve to meet the needs of our customers.

 ## Current Workstreams